 Visit the Rudolfo & Patricia Anaya Lecture website.

 D. H. Lawrence Ranch Initiatives

 Kiowa Ranch, more popularly known as the D.H.
 Lawrence Ranch, lies about 20 miles north of Taos, New Mexico, on Lobo Mountain near San Cristobal.
 It was entrusted to the University of New Mexico in 1955 by D.H.
 Lawrence’s widow Frieda for the purpose of creating a public memorial to the author.
-The 160-acre ranch itself stands at at 8,500 feet above sea level and is administered by a committee co-chaired by Gary Smith, Associate Director of the Physical Plant Department, and Sharon Oard Warner, Professor and Associate Chair of Undergraduate Studies in the Department of English.
+The 160-acre ranch itself stands at at 8,500 feet above sea level and is administered by a committee co-chaired by Gary Smith, Associate Director of the Physical Plant Department, and Sharon Oard Warner, Professor Emerita in the Department of English Language and Literature.